alabou/NMOS-MatroxOnly/NMOS With IS-11.md

 If more than one Input is associated with a Sender the current IS-11 API does not provide further insights about the relationship (topology) between the essence produced by the Sender and the Inputs.

 The Input resource is not part of the Registry.
-A controller MAY observe changes of the Input resource through the associated Senders resource `version` attribute.
-A
+A controller MAY observe changes of the Input resource through the associated Device resource `version` attribute.

 A Device SHOULD use descriptive labels on the Input resources to associate a physical connector with the Input.